 Review the information regarding the EMP certification program, including details about how to prepare for the examination by downloading the EMP Candidate Handbook.

-Take and pass the EMP Exam at a local testing center or by attending one of our in-person EMP Seminars, with the exam on the final day.
+Take and pass the EMP Exam at a local testing center or by attending one of our EMP Seminars listed at the top of this page.